-*[[This paper was written for the philosophy section of the official Matrix website.
-As such, the bulk of the paper is written to be accessible for an audience without a background in philosophy.
+*[[This paper was originally written for the philosophy section of the official The Matrix website (2003) and was subsequently published in (Christopher Grau, ed.)
+Philosophers Explore the Matrix (Oxford University Press, 2005).
+The bulk of the paper is written to be accessible for an audience without a background in philosophy.
 At the same time, this paper is intended as a serious work of philosophy, with relevance for central issues in epistemology, metaphysics, and the philosophy of mind and language.
 A section of "philosophical notes" at the end of the article draws out some of these connections explicitly.]]

 The Matrix presents a version of an old philosophical fable: the brain in a vat.
 A disembodied brain is floating in a vat, inside a scientist's laboratory.
 The scientist has arranged that the brain will be stimulated with the same sort of inputs that a normal embodied brain receives.
 To do this, the brain is connected to a giant computer simulation of a world.
 The simulation determines which inputs the brain receives.
 When the brain produces outputs, these are fed back into the simulation.
 The internal state of the brain is just like that of a normal brain, despite the fact that it lacks a body.
 From the brain's point of view, things seem very much as they seem to you and me.

 The brain is massively deluded, it seems.
 It has all sorts of false beliefs about the world.
 It believes that it has a body, but it has no body.
 It believes that it is walking outside in the sunlight, but in fact it is inside a dark lab.
 It believes it is one place, when in fact it may be somewhere quite different.
 Perhaps it thinks it is in Tucson, when it is actually in Australia, or even in outer space.